assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft3.md

 Message TT
 ----------

-This message is sent in response to M1 from client with a valid ticket.
-It is encrypted and sent wrapped in an EncryptedMessage.
+This message is sent in response to a message M1 that includes a valid ticket.
+The TT message includes a new ticket if the client requested one.

     **** TT ****